nrapstine-usgs/hpc-101-webinar/SLURM.md

 #### Priority Reservations

-if you have a demo, emergency data processing needs, or for some reason need priority in the queue, please contact us and we can create a reservation for you at `gs-css_csas_hpc_help@usgs.gov`.
+If you have a demo, emergency data processing needs, or for some reason need priority in the queue, please contact us and we can create a reservation for you at `gs-css_csas_hpc_help@usgs.gov`.

 ------